 - Heat on the stove until warmed through.

-What to Serve with Mongolian Chicken
+How to serve Mongolian Style Chicken

 - Stir Fry Veggies.
 You can stir fry any veggies your heart desires from broccoli, to bell peppers, to mushrooms, to carrots, etc.